 diets of animals were fortified with flax, within three weeks their

 coats developed a beautiful sheen, and dandruff was greatly diminished.

 There are amazing testimonials about animals recovering from cancer,

 diabetes and other severe degenerative illnesses with a nutritional

-product called Transfer Factor.
+product called transfer factors.
 My colleagues and I have found this product (transfer factor) to be very

 effective in modulating the immune system.
-Transfer factor is a "soup"
+Transfer factors is a "soup"

 of immune-modulating factors, which contains a leukocyte-type molecule

 that can passively transfer immunity from one mammal to another by stimulating